petersooter/petersooter/README.md

 ## Background

 15+ years running enterprise CS and technical operations across SaaS, agtech, and CX platforms.
-The through-line isn't the industry, it's always been the same thing: diagnose what's broken operationally, build the infrastructure to fix it, make it run without babysitting.
+The through-line isn't the industry.
+It's always been the same thing: diagnose what's broken operationally, build the infrastructure to fix it, make it run without babysitting.

-At Worthix I built the full CS org from zero — 30+ CSMs, the training curriculum, the health scoring system, the Power BI dashboards that replaced 5 weekly status meetings.
+At Worthix I built the full CS org from zero: 30+ CSMs, the training curriculum, the health scoring system, and the Power BI dashboards that replaced 5 weekly status meetings.
 At Leaf I inherited a manual operation and turned it into leaf-brain.
-The work is always the same: figure out what shouldn't require a human, then build the thing that doesn't.
+The work is always the same.
+Figure out what shouldn't require a human, then build the thing that doesn't.

 ---